Whitworth Home Page > Safety & Security >

 2. Registration of Vehicles

-- Students are required to register each vehicle that will be operated or parked on campus, and to properly display its current registration decal.
-Vehicle registrations will be submitted via the online registration form; the cost is $50 per vehicle, per year.
-Failure to register a vehicle or properly display its current registration decal will result in a citation and a fine of $50 per occurrence.
-Decals will be available for pickup at the HUB Information Desk within 5 business days of completed online registration.
-If a vehicle, license plate, or windshield is replaced, please contact Facilities Services to arrange for a no-cost vehicle re-registration or replacement decal.
+- Students are required to register each vehicle that they will operate or park on campus, and to properly display current registration decals.
+Vehicle registrations will be submitted via online registration form; the cost is $60 per vehicle, per year.
+Failure to register a vehicle or properly display its current registration decal will result in a citation and a fine of $60 per occurrence.
+Decals will be available for pickup at the HUB Information Desk within five business days of completed online registration.
+If a vehicle, license plate, or windshield is replaced, please contact facilities services to arrange for a no-cost vehicle re-registration or replacement decal.
 Switching decals between vehicles is not permitted, nor is attaching a decal to any other vehicle than the one registered.

-- Faculty/adjuncts/staff members are required to register their vehicles through the online registration form upon their employment at Whitworth.
-If a vehicle is replaced or an additional vehicle is purchased, that vehicle must also be registered in a timely manner.
-In the event of a replaced windshield, please contact Facilities Services.
+- Faculty/adjuncts/staff members are required to register their vehicles through the online registration form upon employment at Whitworth.
+If you replace a vehicle or purchase an additional vehicle, you must also register that vehicle in a timely manner.
+If you replace a windshield or license plate(s), please contact facilities services.

-- Registration decals must be affixed to the vehicle’s lower left corner (driver’s side) of the windshield.
-Motorcycles, motor scooters, etc. without windscreens must display the decal in a conspicuous place.
+- Affox registration decals to your vehicle’s windshield, on the lower left (driver’s) side.
+Motorcycles, motor scooters, etc., without windscreens must display the decal in a conspicuous place.

 3. Parking Areas